 Halbert has a master’s in nonprofit management, a law degree from Hamline University and a bachelor’s degree from Transylvania University.
 Her life experiences shape her dedication to Policy Matters’ mission of building an Ohio where everyone thrives.
 She grew up in rural Kentucky, raised by her mother and stepdad, who worked as coal miner.

-Clevelander Bree Easterling is Policy Matters’ Public Safety Fellow.
-They are helping develop a non-police care response for people in crisis due to mental health issues, substance abuse, being neurodivergent, or unhoused.
+Clevelander Bree Easterling has worked to develop a non-police care response for people in crisis due to mental health issues, substance abuse, being neurodivergent, or unhoused.
 Bree has a rich background in social justice reform, community engagement, and grassroots activism.
-While working for the ACLU of Ohio, they served as a lead organizer for the Cuyahoga County Action Team's bail reform campaign.
-A disabled Air Force veteran, Bree worked as a Veterans Service Officer and Outreach Coordinator for Cuyahoga County Veterans Service Commission prior to joining Policy Matters.
-Policy Matters is thrilled to have Bree join our crew and look forward to growing with them in this work.
+A disabled Air Force veteran, Bree worked as a Veterans Service Officer and Outreach Coordinator for Cuyahoga County Veterans Service Commission prior to their fellowship with Policy Matters.
+Bree will continue to connect policy to people and people to policy, with a focus on care response, mental and behavioral health, fine and fees, and eliminating collateral sanctions.

 Zach Schiller is our research director.
 Prior to coming to Policy Matters in 2001, Zach worked for more than two decades researching and writing about the Ohio economy as a business reporter for The Plain Dealer and Business Week.
 His education includes a master’s degree in journalism from Columbia University and a bachelor’s degree from the University of Michigan.
 For Policy Matters, Zach has written about foreclosures, economic development, job growth, unemployment insurance, tax policy and other issues.
 He is a member of the board of managers of the Ohio Poverty Law Center.